Auto-scaling Virtual Warehouses

 Caching and auto-scaling

-In CDP Data Warehouse service frequently accessed data is cached in a storage layer on S3 so that it can be quickly retrieved for subsequent queries, which boosts data warehouse performance.
+In CDP Data Warehouse service frequently accessed data from the object store is cached on instance storage within each executor node.
+Examples of the object store are S3, ADLS, and so on.
+This caching ensures that the data can be quickly retrieved for subsequent queries, boosting data warehouse performance.

 Fault-tolerance and auto-scaling